trishanamruthur/HRL-Labs-Clinic/Charge-Stability/charge-stability/gloss.md

 (gls:dot-charge-sensor)=
 ## Dot Charge Sensor
-A
+A quantum dot with a small current running through it.
+When placed near other quantum dots, charge occupation changes in nearby quantum dots will cause large changes in the current flowing through the sensor dot, due to the cross capacitance between the sensor dot and all the other dots in the system.

-uantum dot placed near other quantum dots in order to measure (gls:qubit)=
+(gls:qubit)=
 ## Qubit
 A "qubit" can be any two-level quantum system, whose states get labeled $\ket{0}$ or $\ket{1}$.
 [Read more](https://en.wikipedia.org/wiki/Qubit).